biopet/biopet/docs/tools/SamplesTsvToJson.md

 ~~~

-The tool is designed in such a way that a user can provide a TAB seperated file (TSV) with sample specific properties and even those will be parsed by the tool.
+A user provides a TAB seperated file (TSV) with sample specific properties which are parsed into JSOn format by the tool.
-For example: a user wants to have certain properties e.g. which treatment a sample got than the user should provide a extra columns called treatment and then the
+For example, a user wants to add certain properties to the description of a sample, such as the treatment a sample received.
+Then a TSV file with an extra column called treatment is provided.
-JSON file is parsed with those properties inside it as well.
-The order of columns does not matter.
+The resulting JSON file will have the 'treatment' property in it as well.
+The order of the columns is not relevant to the end result

-The tag files works the same only the value are prefixed in the key `tags`.
+The tag files works the same only the value is prefixed in the key `tags`.

 #### Example